Discover YOUR future career today in LAS 203 – Register in AccessPlus!

 This course is open to undergraduate sophomores through seniors with majors in the College of Liberal Arts & Sciences.
 All students will learn a lot from LAS 203, but we recommend taking LAS 203 as soon as you can fit it in your schedule.
-Students who are close to graduation often say they wish they’d taken it sooner so they had more time to apply what they learned.
+Students who take it close to graduation often say they wish they’d enrolled sooner, so they had more time to apply what they learned.
 Don’t wait – register in AccessPlus today!

 When is LAS 203 offered?

 LAS 203 is a half-semester (8-week) course that is offered in both an online and in-person format.
-The class will be offered during the following dates/times for the upcoming semester:
+The class will be offered during the following dates/times in the upcoming semesters:

 - Section 3 – Online (Asynchronous)